PiaHan/TakingOverGoogleAppsScript/README.md

 <h5>Frequent issue happen</h5>
 1. A stock's upc pop up when scan the B stock / No table error happen In this case, User might use sheets while updating DB.
-Because LV's data is
+Sometimes updater forgot to run the 'initial Setting' Code.
+2. Date format error.
+User might change the date format or